Entering Controlled Airspace

 When the controller passes the crossing clearance, the pilot must read it back so that he/she can check that it has been copied correctly.

-The clearance may not be exactly the same as was requested, but it must be obeyed.
+The clearance may not be exactly the same as was requested, but it must be complied with.
 For example, if the clearance was at a different flight level from that requested, the aircraft must climb or descend to the cleared level before entering controlled airspace.
 If the pilot is unable to comply with the clearance (e.g. if doing this will cause a VFR flight to enter IMC or due to the aircraft being unable to climb), they must advise the controller and receive an alternative clearance.
 The aircraft must remain outside controlled airspace until the process is complete.

 Accidents and Incidents